Strengthening society through creative practice

 It has always been a challenge to argue for the importance of support for the arts against other demands - and none more so than in the context of a pandemic, mass displacement of people or war.
 But throughout my working life, I have witnessed again and again that access to the means of expression and cultural production remains vital, especially at times of threat and turmoil.

-As part of the Churchill Fellowship’s Arts and Communities theme, we will be seeking applications that support positive social change and resilience in UK communities of all kinds through engagement with arts, culture and creative practices.
+As part of the Churchill Fellowship’s Arts and Communities programme, we will be seeking applications that support positive social change and resilience in UK communities of all kinds through engagement with arts, culture and creative practices.

 We are particularly interested in projects that facilitate collaboration and co-creation between communities, creatives and other sectors to achieve this.
 We will prioritise applications that adopt inclusive, participatory and community-led approaches.